Btibert3/btibert3.github.io/_posts/2015-03-31-PrismaticR-Intro.md

 The Prismatic Team has slowly been rolling out a very cool API.
 You can read all about it [here](https://github.com/Prismatic/interest-graph).
 At the same time, I have been using this as an opportunity to learn how to create an R package.

 After today's API update to identify the relevant content related to a specific topic, I wanted to highlight what is possible with a few lines of code using the `prismaticR` package.
-Needless to say, my package is raw, but I wanted to highlight some of the cool things that you can do with Prismatic's API.
+Needless to say, my package is raw, but I wanted to demonstrate some of the cool things that you can do with Prismatic's API.

 ## Let's get started